Skip to main content

 Whole of Life policies

 A whole of life policy is another policy which does exactly as it says.
 It covers you for the whole of your life.
 When the inevitable happens, providing the policy is still in force, it will pay out a death benefit.
-Although they can provide a surrender value, they should not be used for investment purposes due to the deductions made for the death benefit.
+These policies have no surrender or cash-in value and should not be used for investment purposes.

 As payment of the benefit is inevitable Whole of Life policies tend to be more expensive than Term Assurance policies for the same level of cover (it depends on what age you are when you start the plan).
-Each premium is made up of a mortality element and a savings element.
-Upon death, a fixed sum is paid to the beneficiary along with the balance of the savings element.
-The performance of the underlying investment fund for Whole of Life Plans is important, as the cost of future premiums depends on fund performance.
+Each premium is calculated to provide lifelong cover and a guaranteed payout on death.
+Upon death, a fixed sum is paid to the beneficiary.
+These policies do not have a savings or investment element and have no cash-in value during the lifetime of the policy.

 These policies come in various forms: